siriusctrl/UniPublic/AI/week6.md

     - Turn graph to tree

-      - Use topological sort and then start the AC(arc consistency) check from the bottom node and its parent(s).
+      - Use topological sort and then start the AC(arc consistency) check from the bottom node and its parent(s)
   - Can be solved in $O(nd^2)$
     - Actually are $O(d^c (n-c)d^2)$
     - Very fast for small c